9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 You also get the added assurance of getting an extra 50% coverage for:

-However, you must attach the CI rider to get the ECI rider.
-This is usually recommended, and we’ve covered more about it here.
+However, do note the fine print that you would need to attach the CI rider to get the ECI rider.

-If you don’t fancy adding 2 CI riders and you’re okay if your plan covers fewer CIs, an alternative to consider would be HSBC Life’s Life Treasure II (previously AXA Life Treasure II).
+If you don’t fancy having to add on 2 CI riders and you’re okay if your plan covers fewer CIs, an alternative to consider would be AXA’s Life Treasure II.

 With just its ECI rider, you will be covered for 162 conditions – 134 CI conditions across different stages and 24 Special or Juvenile conditions.